bcdady/charts/bitnami/kafka/README.md

 - `auth.sasl.jaas.interBrokerUser`/`auth.sasl.jaas.interBrokerPassword`:  when enabling SASL authentication for inter-broker communications.
 - `auth.jaas.zookeeperUser`/`auth.jaas.zookeeperPassword`: In the case that the Zookeeper chart is deployed with SASL authentication enabled.

 In order to configure TLS authentication/encryption, you **can** create a secret per Kafka broker you have in the cluster containing the Java Key Stores (JKS) files: the truststore (`kafka.truststore.jks`) and the keystore (`kafka.keystore.jks`).
-Then, you need pass the secret names with the `auth.tls.existingSecrets` parameter when deploying the chart.
+Then, you need pass the secret names with the `tls.existingSecret` parameter when deploying the chart.

 > **Note**: If the JKS files are password protected (recommended), you will need to provide the password to get access to the keystores.
-To do so, use the `auth.tls.password` parameter to provide your password.
+To do so, use the `tls.password` parameter to provide your password.

 For instance, to configure TLS authentication on a Kafka cluster with 2 Kafka brokers use the commands below to create the secrets: